Here’s the truth: there’s no standardized list of project manager roles and responsibilities.

 So, it will be tough to achieve success criteria and make your stakeholders happy.

-If anything, I suggest you read my article on Project Charter and its benefits.
+I suggest you read my article on Project Charter and its benefits as a starting point.

 You may not have a Project Charter as a formal document to capture project goals.